Summary

 If you’re not loyal to either of those hotel programs, websites like Swagbucks use the same approach, but allow you to use your rewards earned to buy Hotels.com gift cards.
 This approach can give you more flexibility with your hotel stays – and again, the rewards you earn are on top of what you’re getting with your rewards credit card.

-5: Use your phone
+5. Use your phone

 If you have a little free time now and then, a handful of mobile apps allow you to earn rewards that you can turn into free hotel stays.

-“I earn Hotels.com gift cards by using several apps on my phone,” says Melissa Nance, author of The Penny Pinching Globetrotter.
+“I earn Hotels.com gift cards by using several apps on my phone,” Melissa Nance, author of The Penny Pinching Globetrotter, said.
 “I play games like rolling dice and trivia.
 I also take surveys, some that are just one question and others that are longer.
 I scan receipts from the grocery store, gas station and various other places into apps to earn more.
 I even watch movie trailers.”

 In total, Nance has seven such apps and usually spends 10 to 15 minutes per day using them.
 Some of the apps she uses include Fetch Rewards, Shopkick, Verydice and Ibotta.

-6: Leverage your social media following
+6. Leverage your social media following

 Hotel properties often rely on word-of-mouth advertising to attract guests, and travel bloggers often take advantage of that fact to convince managers to give them free stays in exchange for coverage.